 His current book project is The Public Life of Love, an examination of the status of love in politics, public life, religion, and the arts.
 He is co-editor, with Philip Gorski, John Torpey, and Jonathan VanAntwerpen of the forthcoming collection The Post-Secular in Question (New York University Press).
 With John L. Jackson, Jr., Kim is co-editing a special issue on race, religion, and democracy for The ANNALS of the American Academy of Political and Social Science.
 Kim is also co-editor, with John L. Jackson, Jr. and Rudy V. Busto, of the new book Stanford University Press book series RaceReligion.

 In July 2005, Kim was appointed the inaugural director of the Connecticut College's sixth academic center, the Center for the Comparative Study of Race and Ethnicity (CCSRE).
 In April 2008, CCSRE sponsored a symposium, "Race, Space and Memory" at Connecticut College.
-Visit the CCSRE site for full details.
+Visit the CCSRE website for full details.

 In 2004-2005, Kim organized, with Julie Rivkin (Department of English), the year-long colloquium at Connecticut College, "Theory in Transition."
 Speakers included Homi Bhabha (Harvard University), Craig Calhoun (New York University and the Social Science Research Council), Thomas Dumm (Amherst College), Sharon Holland (Northwestern University), and Elisabeth Young-Bruehl (Columbia University).
 The Colloquium included faculty seminars, a public lecture series, and the upper-level seminar, co-taught with Professor Rivkin, "Critique, Power, and the Other: Theory across the Disciplines."